flaviusb/Atomish/atomish.md

     - cell :"qw" for any quote type :angle - take string, create array by splitting on spaces, no escapes or interpolation
     - cell :"sw" for any quote type :angle - take string, create array by splitting on spaces and converting to symbols, no escapes or interpolation
     - cell :"#" for quote type :curly - set constructor
+    - cell :"mf" for quote type :guillemet - math style function - single letter variables, juxtaposition = multiplication.
+Results in a function with named args for each of the variables used.
+    - cell :"me" for quote type :guillemet - math style expression - single letter variables, juxtaposition = multiplication.
+Results in an expression.

 _
 ---